-Finally, in the first quarter of 2016, EOS imaging achieved sales revenue of €5.33 million, an increase of 60% over the same period of the previous year, due to excellent business momentum in the United States, together with very strong growth in Europe.
+Finally, in the first quarter of 2016, EOS imaging achieved sales revenue of €7.13 million, an increase of 34% over the same period of the previous year.
+The business momentum of the firs quarter of 2017 reflects strong growth in the EMEA region, supported by the Group's entry into Israel and significant sales in the United Kingdom.
+This also reflects an excellent momentum in the Asia-Pacific region, driven by market approval in China obtained in 2016.